 What causes aquaplaning?

-- Not paying enough attention to conditions: It shouldn't be news to you that you need to take extra care in wet conditions, but being on the lookout for potential aquaplaning spots is an important extra step to remember.
-Puddles on the motorway are classic aquaplaning culprits and they can be hard to spot if the road surface already looks wet from rain.
-So make sure you keep an eye on the road surface ahead of you when the heavens open, and slow down if you see cars ahead of you splashing through huge puddles.
+- Not paying enough attention to conditions – you need to take extra care in wet conditions, which includes looking out for potential aquaplaning spots.
+Motorway puddles are classic aquaplaning culprits and they can be hard to spot if the surface is already wet from the rain.
+Keep an eye on the road surface ahead of you when the heavens open, and slow down if you see cars ahead splashing through huge puddles.

-- Poor tyre condition: The grooves in your tyre tread are responsible for moving the water away from the tyre surface, but that tread wears away over time as you use your car.
-That means the grooves get progressively smaller and can't handle as much water as a result, increasing the risk of aquaplaning.
-This is why you need to replace your tyres when there's little tread depth left, so you know your tyres will perform properly in the wet.
+- Poor tyre condition – your tyre tread wears away over time as you use your car.
+That means the grooves that move water away get smaller and can't handle as much water as a result, increasing the risk of aquaplaning.
+This is why you need to replace your tyres when there's little tread depth left, so they'll perform properly in the wet.

 How can you tell if your car is aquaplaning?

-Modern cars do an awful lot to insulate you from the sensation of driving down the road, which means it can actually be a little tricky to know when your car is aquaplaning.
-However, there are a few signs you can look out for:
+Modern cars usually insulate you from the sensation of driving down the road, which means it can be tricky to know when your car is aquaplaning.

 - Your steering wheel feels unusually light to turn